panzerdp/dmitripavlutin.com/content/posts/2019-08-06-open-source-successful/index.md

 You have decided to start an open source project.
 You have worked a few months on an interesting problem.
 Finally, you wrote some notes in README.md and released version 1.0.

-After a few weeks, you might notice that the interest in the project is low.
-You've worked a lot for free, giving your best efforts, but in the end, few people are interested.
+After a few weeks, the interest in the project is still low.
+You've worked a lot for free, giving the best efforts, but in the end, few people are interested.

 How could that happen?
 And more importantly, what to do to make your open source project successful?

 I've built an open source library [vocajs.com](https://vocajs.com) that [managed](/announcing-voca-the-ultimate-javascript-string-library/) to rise to the top trending repositories on GitHub.
 Along the way, I learned some important principles of how to make a quality open source project.
-I want to share these ideas with you.
+I want to share these ideas.

 ## 1. No one cares about your project

 First of all, as an author, shift your thoughts about open source.
-You might think that if you put a lot of effort into your project (library, tool, framework, etc) that's interesting to you, a lot of developers are going to get excited as well.
+You might think that if putting a lot of effort into the project (library, tool, framework, etc) that's interesting to you, a lot of developers are going to get excited as well.

 Unfortunately, that's far from the truth...